withlogicco/ceryx/README.md

 ## Dynamic SSL certificates

 By default, Ceryx will try to generate a certificate when a domain is hit via HTTPS through Let's Encrypt, if and only if a route exists for it.
-If you don't want this to be enabled, you can use the `CERYX_DISABLE_LE` setting.
+If you don't want this to be enabled, you can use the `CERYX_DISABLE_LETS_ENCRYPT` setting.

 ## License